cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 With changes made in `app.go`, unit tests will not cut it.
 You have to test with integration tests.
 Take inspiration from the upgrade keeper's [own integration tests](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/x/upgrade/keeper/keeper_test.go#L215-L233).

-In a new folder dedicated to your migration integration tests, you copy the test suite and its setup function, which you created earlier for integration tests (minus the unnecessary `checkersModuleAddress` line):
+In a new folder dedicated to your migration integration tests, you copy the test suite and its setup function, which you created earlier for integration tests, minus the unnecessary `checkersModuleAddress` line:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-migration/tests/integration/checkers/migrations/cv3/upgrade_integration_suite_test.go]
 type IntegrationTestSuite struct {